Equipment

 Capture.JPG

-If you don’t mind have a big GPS on your machine, a chart plotter is an awesome piece of equipment.
-With a large, high-resolution 5” screen and loaded with a BlueChart G2 chip, navigation through tricky waters is a breeze.
+If you don’t mind having a big GPS on your machine, a chart plotter is an awesome piece of equipment.
+With a large, high-resolution 5” or better screen and loaded with a BlueChart G2 chip, navigation through tricky waters is a breeze.
 You can quickly see upcoming underwater obstacles, shallow depth areas and potential dead ends.
-Depending on the model, it can be mounted in front of the handlebars using a RAM mount or it can be mounted on the glove box cover with some reinforcement.
-It can be hardwired to your battery so the install is a bit trickier than a battery operated handheld GPS.
+Depending on the model, it can be mounted in front of the handlebars using a RAM mount, or it can be mounted on the glove box cover with some reinforcement.
+It can be hardwired to your battery, so the installation is a bit trickier than a battery-operated handheld GPS.
+Newer Seadoos have the option to have a Garmin chartplotter built into the right mirror assembly.

-Our choices for a portable chart plotter are the Garmin GPSMap 276Cx or Garmin echoMap CHIRP 55cv augmented with the BlueChart g2 Vision chip or the Canada Inland Lakes chip.
-It has a button based interface and is waterproof.
+Our choices for a portable chart plotter are the Garmin GPSMap 276Cx or Garmin EchoMap Series augmented with the BlueChart G3 chip or the Canada Inland Lakes chip.
+These devices have a button-based interface and are waterproof.

 It is certainly more bulky and requires custom mounting on your glove box but this style of chart plotter has proven to be a real winner over the last few years of use for us.